alexv710/daedalusData/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to reach out if you have a specific use case or submit a Pull Request.
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on:

+- Reporting bugs
+- Suggesting features
+- Submitting pull requests
+- Getting help and support

 ## License